330. Informed Consent - Greater than Minimal Risk Research

 - a description of any reasonably foreseeable risks or discomforts

-- a description of any benefits to the subject or to others that might be reasonably expected from the research
+- a description of any benefits to the participant or to others that might be reasonably expected from the research

-- disclosure of appropriate alternative procedures or courses of treatment, if any, that may be advantageous to the subject
+- disclosure of appropriate alternative procedures or courses of treatment, if any, that may be advantageous to the participant

 - a statement describing the extent, if any, to which confidentiality of records identifying the participant will be maintained including as appropriate: